eltons-academy/az-204/modules/containers-aca/README.md

 ## Create an ACA container with the CLI

-Create a new Resource Group for the lab, choose your oown region if you like:
+Create a new Resource Group for the lab, change the region if you like:

 ```
 az group create -n labs-aca --tags course=az204 -l eastus
 ```

-ACA is a relatively new serivce - ensure it's enabled for your subscription, and update your command line:
+ACA is a relatively new serivce - ensure it's enabled for your subscription, and update your command line extension:

 ```
 az provider register -n Microsoft.App --wait